rtwest/drawingapp/Kidstagram/plugins/org.wbt11a.Canvas2ImagePlugin/README.md

+### Fork Note:  This uses some minor modifications of my own combined with the work of Tommy-Carlos Williams and ThalesValentim to return the absolute path of the image in IOS, with a semi-unique filename.
+Usage remains the same.
+Essentially, it has been brought inline with the android version.

 Canvas2ImagePlugin
 ============

 This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album from your app.
+On Android platforms you can change the format of the saved files (png/jpg) and define the folder where to save the pictures .

 See an example project using it here: [https://github.com/devgeeks/Canvas2ImageDemo](https://github.com/devgeeks/Canvas2ImageDemo) - note: this app does not work in wp8.